Amazon Auto Scaling: Architecting Elastic Infrastructure on AWS

 --target-tracking-configuration TargetValue=70.0

-Scheduled Scaling for predictable loads:
+Implement Scheduled Scaling for predictable workloads:

-# Reduce to minimum outside business hours
+Reduce to minimum outside business hours

 aws autoscaling put-scheduled-update-group-action \